MarkBind/markbind/docs/userGuide/cliCommands.md

 **Alias:** `markbind d`

-**Description:** Deploys the site to the repo's Github pages by pushing everything in the generated site (default dir: `_site`) to the `gh-pages` branch of the current git working directory's remote repo.
+**Description:** Deploys the site to the repo's GitHub pages by pushing everything in the generated site (default dir: `_site`) to the `gh-pages` branch of the current git working directory's remote repo.

 <panel header="**Options** :fas-cogs:" type="minimal" expanded>